The interplay between weak topologies on topological semilattices: Abstract

 \section{Abstract}

 We study the interplay between three weak topologies on a topological semilattice $X$: the weak$^\circ$ topology $\Law_X$ (generated by the base consiting of open subsemilattices of $X$), the weak$^\bullet$ topology $\Zar_X$ (generated by the subbase consisting of complements to closed subsemilattices), and the $\II$-weak topology $\Weak_X$ (which is the weakest topology in which all continuous homomorphisms $h:X\to [0,1]$ remain continuous).
-Also we study the interplay between the weak topologies $\Zar_X$, $\Law_X$, $\Weak_X$ of a topological semilattice $X$ and the Scott and Lawson topologies $\Scott_X$ and $\Lawson_X$, which are determined by the order structure of the semilattice.
-We prove that the weak$^\bullet$ topology $\Zar_X$ on a Hausdorff semitopological semilattice $X$ is compact if and only if $X$ is chain-compact in the sense that each closed chain in $X$ is compact.
-This result implies that the Lawson topology $\Lawson_X$ on a semilattice $X$ is compact if and only if $X$ is a continuous semilattice if and only if $X$ complete in the sense that each non-empty chain $C$ in $X$ has $\inf(C)$ and $\sup(C)$ in $X$.
+Also we study the interplay between the weak topologies $\Zar_X$, $\Law_X$, $\Weak_X$ of a topological semilattice $X$ and some intrinsic topologies, determined by the order structure of the semilattice.